CDLNet: Noise-Adaptive Convolutional Dictionary Learning Network for Blind Denoising and Demosaicing: Preliminaries and Related Work

 Recently, networks derived from dictionary learning algorithms have gained attention in the image-processing literature precisely for their offer of more principled network construction and high-performance at a relatively low learned-parameter count.
 In unrolling dictionary learning, ISTA is generally chosen as the classical sparse-pursuit algorithm for its differentiability.
 The resulting networks have the form of LISTA followed by a learned dictionary $\D$, i.e. a learned sparse coding followed by a synthesis dictionary to bring us from the latent code-domain back to the image domain.
 Its forward pass is interpreted to perform accelerated (learned) sparse-coding and its backward pass updates the dictionary and (learned sparse-coder), similar to how classical dictionary algorithms iterate between sparse-coding and dictionary updates.
 The presence of a learned synthesis dictionary $\D$ at the end of the LISTA network allows one to train LISTA in an unsupervised, ``task-driven" manner, i.e. tailored to the loss function and image-processing problem at hand.

-Sreter et. al. \cite{Sreter2018} proposed such a convolutional dictionary learning (CDL) network (Conv-LISTA $\rightarrow$ Conv-$\D$) for the tasks of denoising and inpainting, known as Approximate Convolutional Sparse Coding (ACSC).
+Sreter et al. \cite{Sreter2018} proposed such a convolutional dictionary learning (CDL) network (Conv-LISTA $\rightarrow$ Conv-$\D$) for the tasks of denoising and inpainting, known as Approximate Convolutional Sparse Coding (ACSC).
 They demonstrated results favorable to classical dictionary learning methods such as K-SVD, however, not on par with the \soa DNNs.
-Simon et. al. \cite{Simon2019} attributed ACSC's lack of empirical success (against DNNs) to the supposed ill-conditioning of the convolutional dictionary model.
+Simon et al. \cite{Simon2019} attributed ACSC's lack of empirical success (against DNNs) to the supposed ill-conditioning of the convolutional dictionary model.
 Their argument led them to propose a CDL network similar to that of ACSC, however, with large-strided convolution operators (stride on the order of the size of their filters).
-Additionally, their proposed network (CSCNet) processes all possible shifts of the input image and averages the output, moving their architecture towards a patch-based dictionary-learning approach such as K-SVD.
+Additionally, their proposed network (CSCNet) processes all possible shifts of the input image and averages the output (``shift-averaging"), moving their architecture towards a patch-based dictionary-learning approach such as K-SVD.
 CSCNet is able to compete well with popular convolutional neural networks (CNNs) without non-local operations.
 Our proposed method is also derived from an ISTA-CDL algorithm, but instead unties the weights along iterations.
 With this alternative parameterization, we use small-strided convolution operations as a tool to manage computational complexity.
 We also construct our network to be noise-level adaptive, whereas CSCNet does not.

-Lecouat et. al. \cite{Lecouat2020NonLocal} later proposed a network derived from a differentiable patch-based dictionary learning algorithm with non-local self-similarity.
+Lecouat et al. \cite{Lecouat2020nonLocal} later proposed a network derived from a differentiable patch-based dictionary learning algorithm with non-local self-similarity.
 They demonstrate competitive performance to \soa DNNs (with non-local operations) on denoising and demosaicing tasks separately.
 In contrast, our work relies only on convolution operations and considers the task of joint denoising and demosaicing with a single network.
-Lecouat et. al. \cite{Lecouat2020NonLocal} also propose a noise-adaptive scheme for noise-level blind image denoising.
+Lecouat et al. \cite{Lecouat2020nonLocal} also propose a noise-adaptive scheme for noise-level blind image denoising.
 However, their scheme only considers a discrete set of noise-levels, whereas our scheme introduces a parameterization that allows for a continuous range of input noise-levels.
-Furthermore, we demonstrate that our method yields near-perfect generalization at inference to noise-levels unseen during training.